 MILADW002 Provide military wellbeing advocacy services

 Trainees are to be selected by their ESO using the Guidelines for the Selection of Advocacy Trainees.
 Ideally new entrants will have been exposed to the role in the workplace prior to enrolment to ensure their ability and willingness to carry out the role.
-The ESO must then nominate the person using the online nomination formon the advocate register website.
-Once that has been done, the nominee will receive an email with a link to an application form which must then be completed and submitted.
+The ESO must then nominate the person using the online nomination form.
+Once that has been done, the nominee must then complete an online application form.

 Once the online application form has been submitted, you will be enrolled with MTS, provided mandatory entry requirements have been met as listed below: